browserstate/history.js/README.md

 ## Notes on Compatibility

 - State data will always contain the State's title and url at: `data.title` and `data.url`
-- State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality.
+- State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality
-- State titles will always be applied to the `document.title` if set.
+- State titles will always be applied to the `document.title` if set
-- ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call.
+- ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call
+- History.js fixes the following browser bugs:
-- History.js fixes a bug in Google Chrome where traversing back through the history to the home page does not return the correct state data.
+	- Chrome does not retrieve the correct data when traversing back to the start page
+	- Safari 5 and Safari iOS 4.2.1 do not fire `onpopstate` on page load or when the hash has changed
+- HTML4 Browsers on initial page load will have a hash inserted into the url; this is to ensure correct cross-compatibility between HTML4 browsers (as IE will refresh the page if the anchor is lost)
-- Setting a hash (even in HTML5 browsers) causes `onpopstate` to fire - this is expected/standard functionality.
-	- As such, to ensure correct compatability between HTML5 and HTML4 browsers, we now have two new events:
+- Changing the hash of the page causes `onpopstate` to fire; this is expected/standard functionality.
+To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
 	- `window.onstatechange`: this is the same as onpopstate except does not fire for traditional anchors
 	- `window.onanchorchange`: this is the same as onhashchange except does not fire for states
-	- To fetch the anchor/hash, you may use `History.getHash()`.

 ## Changelog